Michael V. Norgard, Ph.D.

 Dr. Norgard has 30 years of experience in training graduate students, postdoctoral fellows, clinical fellows, medical students, and visiting scientists.

 He was the former Chair of UT Southwestern's Molecular Microbiology Graduate Program.
-He currently is Principle Investigator/Director of an NIH-funded Molecular Microbiology Training Grant.
+He currently is Principal Investigator/Director of an NIH-funded Molecular Microbiology Training Grant.
 He is a member of the Molecular Microbiology Graduate Program and serves on the Medical School Dean's Advisory Committee, UT Southwestern Curriculum Committee (oversight, review, and planning), and the Dean's Basic Science Education Committee (six-year planning committee).

 Dr. Norgard has been a member of numerous NIH and CDC advisory panels, including serving as Chair of the NIH Bacteriology and Mycology-1 Study Section.
 He recently was appointed to another four-year term as a member of the NIH Bacterial Pathogenesis (BACP) Study Section.